Coin-operated-locker babies: Laws in place

 The existing laws in place to protect children from child abuse prevent many professionals from taking action.
-However, because the number of child abuse social workers are understaffed, they’re poorly paid and overworked, resulted in the neglect and abuse of babies in Japan.
+However, because the number of child abuse social workers are understaffed, they are poorly paid and overworked, resulting in the neglect and abuse of babies in Japan.
 These reasons have also been the reason as to why many do not want to go into the field.

 Baby hatches and child abandonment in Japan

-In response to the high child abandonment rate in Japan, Jikei Hospital introduced the idea of establishing the nation’s first “Baby Hatch.”
+In response to the high child abandonment rate in Japan, Jikei Hospital introduced the idea of establishing the nation's first baby hatch.
 A baby hatch or baby box is a place where people, typically mothers can bring babies, usually newborn, and abandon them anonymously in a safe place to be found and cared for.
 The idea was made public in late 2006.
 Based on similar services found in Italy, Germany and South Korea, Jikei Hospital argued that the rate of abandonment would decrease by providing custody for children whose parents cannot give sufficient care.
-Under the official name Kounotori no Yurikago, “White Stork’s Cradle,” the system has been in operation since May 2007.
+Under the official name Kounotori no Yurikago ("White Stork's Cradle") the system has been in operation since May 2007.
 In its 13 years of operation, Kounotori no Yurikago has taken care of 155 babies (as of March 2020).
-Children in the hospital’s custody are eventually sent further to other institutions or foster care.
+Children in the hospital's custody are eventually sent further to other institutions or foster care.